Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Discussion

-Generating absolute costs always correspond to \emph{consistent} matrices and may not be representative of the data.
-Namely, their consistent payoff matrices must satisfy the cyclic identify $\payoff_{i,j}+\payoff_{j,k}+\payoff_{k,i}=0$ and the associated triangle equality (via skew-symmetry).
-Fully intransitive properties such cyclic dominance ($\phi_i<\phi_j$ and $\phi_j<\phi_k$ while $\phi_k<\phi_i$) as in a Condorcet paradox and common to games like Rock-Paper-Scissors was not observed in real data examples (and could not arise in synthetic experiments based on linear phenotype costs).
-Yet, clear violations of the triangle equality \emph{were} observed in inferred payoffs and their central estimators that could not have been quantified by linear costs.
-There is no \textit{a priori} motivation for omitting such possibilities for payoffs intended use in RL.
-Intransitive and inconsistent phenotype relationships may arise naturally when consequence quantifications are more complex than the linear attribution considered here.
-Given complexity of J6, it may be necessary to consider inconsistent systems when using non-linear costs tied to phenotype frequency or evaluating multiple consequences simultaneously.
+Cyclic dominance ($\phi_i<\phi_j$, $\phi_j<\phi_k$, $\phi_k<\phi_i$) in games like Rock-Paper-Scissors did not appear in games analyzing clinical J6 data.
+However, inferred payoffs often violated cyclic closure, suggesting that state categories of these data do not support a consistent linear ordering.
+There is no \textit{a priori} justification to exclude such possibilities in the motivating RL problem or other downstream uses of relative comparison.
+Intransitive and inconsistent breath-type cost relationships may arise naturally when consequences are more complex than the linear attribution considered here.
+Given the complexity of J6, it may be necessary to consider inconsistent cost systems when tying breath type frequency to non-linear costs or when considering multiple consequences simultaneously.